 - how any treatment could affect your fertility if you want to have children

-Surgery is usually only recommended if other treatments for menorrhagia haven’t worked.
-The type of surgery you have will depend on your symptoms, what condition you have and whether you wish to keep your uterus.
+Surgery is usually only recommended if other treatments for heavy periods haven’t worked.
+The type of surgery you have will depend on your symptoms, what condition you have and if you want children.

 - Women's Health Concern

 - Joint Formulary Committee.
-British National Formulary (online) London: BMJ group and Pharmaceutical Press. www.medicinescomplete.com, accessed 17 October 2013 (online version)
+British National Formulary (online) London: BMJ Group and Pharmaceutical Press. www.medicinescomplete.com, accessed 31 August 2016

 - Women's Health Concern